V-Lab@ANDC

 Theory & Applications

 A matrix is a structured rectangular array comprising numbers, symbols, or expressions organized into rows and columns.
 Matrices are foundational in subjects like mathematics, computer science, engineering, physics, and data science.
-A 2D matrix (two-dimensional matrix) is a grid of elements arranged in horizontal rows and vertical columns.
+Two-dimensional matrices (2D matrices) is a grid of elements arranged in horizontal rows and vertical columns.
 Each element is identified by its position, given by a specific row and column index.

 Example: